nidi3/swiss-wowbagger/README.md

 ### How to install MBROLA
 The speech synthesis part of Swiss Wowbagger needs [MBROLA](https://github.com/numediart/MBROLA) to be available on your machine.
+If MBROLA is not installed locally, it tries to use the [MBROLA docker image](mbrola/Dockerfile).

+To install MBROLA on your machine:

 - Debian/Ubuntu Linux: you can install everything using `apt`.
 See [MBROLA Dockerfile](mbrola/Dockerfile) for instructions.
 - Fedora Linux: MBROLA is not available in common repositories so just copy it from the base docker file using [setup-mbrola-on-fedora.sh](setup-mbrola-on-fedora.sh)